These candidates have most to gain from Trump’s debate absence

 Nikki Haley

-Haley is arguably one of the most qualified candidates on the debate stage, having served in South Carolina’s state legislature, as governor, and then in the Trump administration as U.S. ambassador to the United Nations.
+Haley is arguably one of the most qualified candidates on the debate stage, having served in South Carolina’s state Legislature, as governor, and then in the Trump administration as U.S. ambassador to the United Nations.
 Like many of the other candidates in the field, she has long been seen as a rising star in the Republican Party.
-And yet while she had a successful campaign launch earlier this year, Haley has struggled to gain traction in the polls.
+And yet, though she had a successful campaign launch earlier this year, Haley has struggled to gain traction in the polls.

 Wednesday’s debate presents a major opportunity for Haley to get out in front of a large, national audience and tout her experience on domestic and international issues.
 However, Haley will also have the opportunity to stand out as the only woman and woman of color on the stage.
 Her perspective as a woman could play well not only with Republican women but also women and voters of color outside of the Republican ecosystem.